stacysn/react-todo-walkthrough-jquery/sprints/Sprint0.md

 export default App;
 ```

-> Hooray for automatic rerendering on save!
-If we just switch over to our browser we'll automatically see our updates.
+> Hooray for automatic re-rendering when we save files!
+If you switch over to your browser, you should automatically see your updates.